 By default, AEM Assets does not display the original renditions of assets in the UI as thumbnails in any of the views.
 If you are an administrator, you can use overlays to configure AEM Assets to display original renditions as thumbnails.

-Selecting a specific resource is dependent on a combination of the view and the device:
+Selecting a specific resource depends on a combination of the view and the device:

 You can select all items in any view by clicking the Select All option at the top-right corner of the console.